tanjina907/VU_FALL22_IOT_CLASS/RPI_tutorial/RPI_OS_Setup.md

 ## Prerequisites  ##

- 1. A laptop or desktop
+ 1. A laptop or desktop (Mine is Macbook M1 chip)
- 2. A Raspberry PI  4
+ 2. A Raspberry PI  4  model b
  3. A microSD card at least 8 GB
  4. WIFI ROUTER Which we have been setup befor(In this case i am using Travel Mango router)